proppp/passmenu/README.md

 # passmenu
-A passmenu fork which copies the password and types the username at once
+A passmenu fork which copies the password and types the username at once.
+Usage:
+  passmenu --type-and-copy